dheemanthrk/Forest-Fire-Dataset-Generator/README.md

-Here's the README file in proper Markdown format.
-You can copy and paste it directly into your repository as `README.md`.

----

 # 🔥 Forest Fire Data Processing Tool 🌍

 A comprehensive tool for processing **climate**, **NDVI**, **fire history**, and **topographical** data for machine learning-based forest fire prediction.